 The TPC provides that if a Turkish citizen commits an offence in a foreign country that would constitute an offence subject to a penalty of imprisonment where the minimum limit is greater than one year under Turkish law, a penalty under Turkish law will also be imposed, provided that the relevant citizen has not been convicted for the same offence in the foreign country as well.
 Another regulation under the TPC concerns crimes committed by non-citizens.
 If a non-citizen commits an offence to the detriment of Turkey in a foreign country that would constitute an offence subject to a penalty of imprisonment of a minimum length greater than one year under Turkish law, and the relevant party is in Turkey, a penalty under Turkish law will be imposed.
 Furthermore, the TPC lists offences such as torture and intentional pollution of the environment as offences to which Turkish law will apply regardless of where these crimes are committed and regardless of the offender's citizenship.

-In addition to the above, the TPC has provisions with extra-territorial effect regarding the crime of bribery.
-Accordingly, if: (1) public officials who have been appointed or elected in a foreign country; (2) officials working in international or foreign state courts; (3) members of international parliaments, individuals who perform a public duty for a foreign country; (4) citizens or foreign arbitrators who are appointed for a dispute resolution; or (5) officials or representatives of international organisations that have been established by international agreements commit the bribery crime, they will punished according to the TPC.
+In addition to the above, the TPC has provisions with extraterritorial effect regarding the crime of bribery.
+Accordingly, if: (1) public officials who have been appointed or elected in a foreign country; (2) officials working in international or foreign state courts; (3) members of international parliaments; (4) individuals who perform a public duty for a foreign country; (5) citizens or foreign arbitrators who are appointed for a dispute resolution; or (6) officials or representatives of international organisations that have been established by international agreements commit the crime of bribery, they will be punished according to the TPC.

 ii International cooperation